thegenemyers/FASTK/README.md

 bases a,c,g,t are assigned to the values 0,1,2,3, respectively.
 As an example, 0xc6 encodes tacg.
 The last byte is partially filled if k is not a multiple of 4, and the remainder is guaranteed to be zeroed.
-The byte sequence for a k-mer is then followed by a 2-byte unsigned integer count with a maximumb value of 32,767.
+The byte sequence for a k-mer is then followed by a 2-byte unsigned integer count with a maximum value of 32,767.

 ### Sequence Profiles